-On this page, you will find a guide to claiming compensation for a pre existing injury that has been made worse by the actions of a third party in some way.
-For example, if you were to be suffering from a case of whiplash, and another driver caused a road traffic accident in which your whiplash was made worse, you would be able to make personal injury claims against them
+By Joanne Jeffries.
+Last Updated 26th October 2021.
+Welcome to our guide on making a pre-existing injury claim, where we’ll look to answer the question, “can I claim if I have a pre-existing injury?”.
+On this page, you will find a guide to claiming compensation for a pre-existing injury that has been made worse by the actions of a third party in some way.
+For example, if you were to be suffering from a case of whiplash, and another driver caused a road traffic accident in which your whiplash was made worse, you would be able to make personal injury claims against them.

-Legal Expert can help you make such a claim.
-We can give you a much more accurate idea of how much you might claim than if you used an online personal injury claims calculator.
-It takes us just a few minutes on the phone to let you know whether we think you have a valid claim.
+Accident Claims UK can help you make such a claim on a No Win No Fee basis.
+We can give you a much more accurate idea of how much you might claim for injuries that exacerbate pre-existing health conditions than if you used an online personal injury claims calculator.
+It takes us just a few minutes on the phone to let you know whether we think you have a valid claim once you give us your personal data on the types of accident you’ve had.
 Call us on 0800 073 8801 to find out.
+We could help people in the UK get the compensation they deserve.

 Select a Section: